TOAST-DOCS/GameAnvil/en/server-impl/server-impl-03-game-node.md

     /**
      * Call when a user change occurs on another node on the same channel
-     * I.e , updateChannelUser() Occurs when calling API
+     * i.e , updateChannelUser() Occurs when calling API
      *
      * @param type            Forward Channel Information Change Type (Renew/Delete).
-     * @param channelUserInfo
-Forward User information to be changed.
+     * @param channelUserInfo Forward User information to be changed.
      * @param userId          Forward UserId of Change target.
      * @param accountId       Forward Account Id of Change Target.
      * @throws SuspendExecution This method means that the fiber can be suspended